AirPods microphone not working? Try this first!

 Go to Settings > General > Software Update on your iPhone or iPad to do this.
 You can also open the App Store and tap on Updates in the top right corner of the screen.

 If there are any available updates, install them and try using your AirPods again.
 If they still don’t work, continue down this list.
-Updating your AirPods firmware isn’t as straightforward as updating your iPhone because there’s no way to force it, and it happens as long as they’re synced to your iPhone every now and then.
+Updating your AirPods firmware isn’t as straightforward as updating your iPhone because there’s no way to force it, and it happens as long as they’re synced to your iPhone now and then.

 If everything else fails, it’s time to take more drastic measures.